 Your choice will double and your pains be halved.

-On my daily walk with my two dogs, I find coins lost, nuts fallen - in places where many other people passed, wild strawberries, small fruit in the bushes, butterflies and lizards, I glimpse the one swallow not supposed to make spring, the change of tide in the Zeitgeist.
-When I read or talk with people, an amazing number of things I meet falls in place with my current interest.
-Wherever I learn something new, I soon meet many other related to it.
+On my daily walk with my two dogs, I chance upon coins lost, nuts fallen, wild strawberries, small fruit in the bushes, butterflies and lizards.
+Rambling, I glimpse the one swallow not supposed to make spring and discern, without thinking too much, the change of tide in the Zeitgeist.
+When I read or talk with people, an amazing number of things I meet falls in place with my current interest or kindles unexpected thoughts.
+Wherever I learn something new, I soon meet the same in several other places and find many other related to it.
 Heavens!
 How little we know!

-The strange thing is that in my wanderings I do not see details, I do not analyse: I rather grasp the shape of the whole and observe differences and likeness standing out.
-The instinct of the gatherer is a curiosity for differences and impressions.
-I am alert for potential promise, beauty and usefulness in everything; or threat.
+The strange thing is that in my wanderings I am not an attentive person, one to see details, I do not scan or analyse everything: I rather gaze with nonchalance, let my eyes grasp spontaneously the shape of the whole, free to observe what stands out; differences and likenesses.
+The instinct of the gatherer is a curiosity for dissimilar impressions; I am alert to having found something because I sense potential promise, beauty and usefulness in everything different; or threat.

 Let me observe that compared to the seeker, the gatherer will find a lot*.

-The readiness to observe, listen, read and pick from the many things found is a pull-strategy, very different from the push of the seeker.
-Besides understanding what you found, the gatherer approach requires flexibility and tolerance to the unexpected.
-While you do what you want to do, you need, additionally, lightness: to let your eye free to roam and your thoughts to happen by themselves.
+Besides understanding quickly enough that you did find something and valuing what you found, the gatherer approach requires openness and tolerance to the unexpected.
+While you do steadily what you are about to do, you need, additionally, lightness and slack: to let your eye, your ear and mind free to roam and your thoughts to happen by themselves.

-I have no merit in finding that the gatherer attitude gives advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people who waste opportunity and energy because they do not do more to complete changing the world with the seamless use of what is already at hand .
-Too much planning kills the plan; too much dreaming blinds the eye.
+I have no merit in finding that the gatherer attitude gives serious advantage; I was born with it, I guess, my only credit may be to put it in words as a recipe for people unlike me who waste opportunity and energy because they do not do more to complete the 99% sweat-squeezing toil of changing the world by work with the effortless, agile 1% use of what is already at hand .

-*This not at all to claim that gathering and finding is superior to discovering or making.
-Superior is to combine the two attitudes.
+*This not at all to claim that gathering and finding are superior to seeking, discovering or making.
+Superior is to combine these attitudes.